Best Cybersecurity Software Platforms for Real-Time Alerts

 Overview

-CrowdStrike Falcon is the market-leading cloud-native endpoint detection and response (EDR) platform, protecting over 29,000 organizations worldwide.
-The platform has expanded from EDR into a comprehensive cybersecurity platform covering identity protection, cloud security, log management, and IT operations through its single-agent architecture and the Falcon Fusion SOAR engine.
+CrowdStrike Falcon is the top cloud-based endpoint detection and response (EDR) platform.
+It guards over 29,000 organizations.
+It has grown from EDR into a full security suite.
+It now covers identity, cloud, log management, and IT operations.
+It runs on a single agent and includes the Falcon Fusion SOAR engine.

 Strengths